-1:1 When Ιn Balance
+Enneagram Type 1:1 When Ιn Balance

-1:1 The Downward Spiral
+Enneagram Type 1:1 The Downward Spiral

-As a couple, learning to prioritize restorative rest, deep relaxation and play can be a challenge.
+As a couple, learning to prioritize restorative rest, deep relaxation, and play can be a challenge.
 When too much tension builds, defenses tighten, and themes of judgment inflexibility and isolation enter the picture.
-Rigid thinking, harsh interpretations and a sense of righteousness can trigger the downward spiral.
+Rigid thinking, harsh interpretations, and a sense of righteousness can trigger the downward spiral.

 This rigid thinking and judgmental attention can go in several directions.
 In some dynamics, one partner will become harsh and judgmental towards the other, creating a toxic environment void of support and acceptance.
-In other instances, the couple may align around shared values but narrow their thinking to exclude anyone who doesn’t strictly adhere with their code, creating an environment of isolation and superiority.
+In other instances, the couple may align around shared values but narrow their thinking to exclude anyone who doesn’t strictly adhere to their code, creating an environment of isolation and superiority.
 Both environments are typically void of true compassion, and the ability to speak from the heart is lost.
 With an unsupportive environment and a lost heart connection, the relationship may collapse.